microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-restore.md

 doc_type: "apiPageType"
 ---

-# Restore a DriveItem
+# driveItem: restore

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Restore a [driveItem](../resources/driveitem.md) that has been deleted and is currently in the recycle bin.
+Restore a [driveItem](../resources/driveitem.md) that has been deleted and is currently in the recycle bin. **NOTE**: This functionality is currently only available for OneDrive Personal.

 ## Permissions